froxlor/Documentation/api-guide/README.md

 Froxlor provides an API interface to access various functions like adding customers, domains, e-mails, etc. In order to use the API the user (admin, reseller or customer) needs to create an **API-key / secret** pair from within the froxlor interface.
-If enabled, you can find that in the top-right corner `options` menu and select `API keys`.
+If enabled, you can find that in the top-right corner dropdown menu _<i class="fa-solid fa-user me-1"></i> username_ and select `API keys`.

 Click on `Add new key` and a new key/secret pair will be genereated.
 You can add as many as you like.
 A `click` on a specific row reveals the full key and secret.